Stradi/dlv-client/_posts/how-to-download-youtube-video.md

 ### How to find URL in iPhone

 iPhone is basically Android with some differences.
 So steps are basically the same.
-If you have YouTube application installed, see the [Using YouTube Application](#using-youtube-application).
-If you are using a browser such as Safari to download, see the [Using a Browser](#using-a-browser).
+If you have YouTube application installed, see the [Using YouTube Application](#user-content-using-youtube-application).
+If you are using a browser such as Safari to download, see the [Using a Browser](#user-content-using-a-browser).

+If you want more in-depth tutorial about downloading videos for iPhone, see [this tutorial](https://download-youtube-video.com/blog/youtube-downloader-for-iphone).

 ### How to find URL in Windows